 Previously, she was the President and CEO of AFS-USA Intercultural Programs, formerly the American Field Service, which has provided intercultural exchanges for over 300,000 high school students since 1947.
 Margaret has also served as the Executive Director of a workforce development agency serving New York City and Washington, DC.

 Margaret graduated with honors from Princeton University in History and African-American Studies.
 She holds an MBA from Harvard Business School and a Masters in Public Health from the Mailman School at Columbia University.
-She serves on several health and education boards, including those of Northwell Health, Lenox Hill Hospital, The Open Medical Institute, The Inner-City Scholarship Fund, Third Street Music School, and the Middlebury Center for Social Entrepreneurship.
-She is a member of the Seachange Capital board, a member of the Young Presidents Organization (YPO), and the Program Leader for the Emerging Leaders Program, a management and leadership program for young leaders in the social sector.
+She serves on several health and education boards, including those of Northwell Health, Lenox Hill Hospital, The Open Medical Institute, ACCESSHealth, the Inner-City Scholarship Fund, and Third Street Music School.
+She is a member of the Seachange Capital Partners board, a member of the Young Presidents Organization (YPO), and the Program Leader for the Emerging Leaders Program, a management and leadership program for young leaders in the social sector.